taocode/taocode.com/src/posts/dark-mode-toggle-sveltekit-tailwind-windicss.md

 category: Programming
 creationDate: '2021-06-06'
 excerpt: How I added a dark mode toggle and headroom fixed header hiding feature to this SvelteKit site.
-lead: Dark mode toggle, headroom fixed header hider, back to top
+lead: How I added dark mode toggle, headroom fixed header hider, and back to top features; dark mode honor's your system preference.
 author: Mark Jones
 tags:
+  - Dark Mode
+  - WindiCSS
+  - SvelteKit
   - Static Site
-  - SvelteKit
-  - WindiCSS
-  - Dark Mode
 ---

-I prefer dark themes, which is why dark mode is enabled by default on my site.
-In the future I may add code to catch your preference setting for the initial setting of the dark mode toggle.
+I prefer dark mode enabled on themes but I leave that preference to you.
+My dark mode code toggle honors your system preferences: if your system theme preference is light, you may notice a dark-to-light switch on first load as I enabled it by default and then switch to your preference.

-## ≠ Minor
+## ≠ Minor Upgrade

 From a diff summary comparison `37 files changed, 160 insertions(+), 306 deletions(-)`.
 It's probably easier if you start with plans for dark mode but adding it involves some analisys: